thanos-io/thanos/docs/components/receive.md

 ```

 With such configuration any receive listens for remote write on `<ip>10908/api/v1/receive` and will forward to correct one in hashring if needed for tenancy and replication.

+### Enabling Routing and Ingestion for the Thanos Receiver

+We have not added another flag for controlling this behaviour.
+Instead, we have relied on the existing flags and the below convention to enable and disable the ingestion and routing functionalities:
+* **Ingestion** - For ingestion only no flags need to be specified.
+* **Routing** - For routing functionality only, provide one of the hashring configuration flags: either `--receive.hashrings` or `--receive.hashrings-file`.
+* **Ingestion and Routing** - Make sure that `--receive.local-endpoint` and either `--receive.hashrings` or `--receive.hashrings-file` are provided.

 ## Flags